-A welcome table will be situated just inside M Building to provide assistance and help people find their way around the VIC.
-On the first floor of M Building there will be two tables where NGOs can display and distribute their publications.
+On the first floor of M Building there will be tables where NGOs can display and distribute their publications.
 In the NGO lounge (see below), NGOs can meet, work and prepare for their participation in the CND.
-There will be an initial briefing and coordination meeting at 9 am on Monday, 14 March, please check the information screens for the location.
+There will be an initial briefing and coordination meeting at 9 am on Monday, 12 March, please check the information screens for the location.
 Additionally, there will be informal NGO Dialogues with the Chair of CND, the President of INCB and the Executive Director of UNODC.
 To facilitate NGO contributions, please let us know:

-- who will be attending on behalf of your organisation name and e-mail address - what side events you are organising title, date, location - if your organisation wants to make a statement and on which agenda item by sending the relevant information to info@vngoc.org.
+who will be attending on behalf of your organisation - name and e-mail address by sending the relevant information to info@vngoc.org.

+- what side events you are organising title, date, location - if your organisation wants to make a statement and on which agenda item